lainceline/onimage-site/readme.md

 1. Clone (or fork) the repository.
 2. You'll need [Composer](http://getcomposer.org), [node.js](http://nodejs.org/), and [npm](https://www.npmjs.org/) if you don't already have them.
+3. You also need the php-gd library installed and enabled for your PHP installation.
-3. Run `composer install` in the repository root directory to get Laravel and dependencies set up.
+4. Run `composer install` in the repository root directory to get Laravel and dependencies set up.
-4. Run `php artisan onimage:install` to automatically install the Node.js dependencies, and execute the Gulp tasks to compile the Sass and Jade files.
+5. Run `php artisan onimage:install` to automatically install the Node.js dependencies, and execute the Gulp tasks to compile the Sass and Jade files.
-5. Install your database of choice if you haven't already.
+6. Install your database of choice if you haven't already.
 Your database connection info goes in app/config/database.php
-6. Run `php artisan migrate` to create the database table.
+7. Run `php artisan migrate` to create the database table.
 Use the `--seed` option if you want some sample cat image data.
 Note that this will fill your public/uploads with cat images.
-7. That's it.  `php artisan serve` and you're ready to start developing locally. `gulp watch` will compile changes you make to the Sass and Jade on the fly.
+8. That's it.  `php artisan serve` and you're ready to start developing locally. `gulp watch` will compile changes you make to the Sass and Jade on the fly.

 ### Contributing